Education

 Every year the tax laws change, and 2020 is no exception.
 The best part about this tax season is that the 2017 Tax Cuts and Jobs Act is still in effect.

-This act created several features that can overall lower your small business’s tax bill.
+This act created several features that can overall lower your business’s tax bill.
 If your business isn’t considered a corporation you can possibly take advantage of the 20 percent tax deduction on your small business’s income.

-4. Funding Your Retirement Plan Helps At Tax
+4. Funding Your Retirement Plan Helps At Tax Time

-Setting up a retirement plan for you and your employees can help save money at tax as long as you contribute throughout the year.
+Setting up a retirement plan for you and your employees can help save money at tax time as long as you contribute throughout the year.
 The only qualification is that the plan should be considered a qualified plan by the IRS.

 5. Tax Credits Can Help Lower Your Business Income

 Tax credits can help lower your income which means you will owe less to the IRS.
-You can get tax credits for going green, hiring employees, and even providing disabled employees and the public access to your business.
+You can get tax credits for going green, employees, and even providing disabled employees and the public access to your business.
 Talk to your accountant about what can and can’t be counted as a tax credit.

 6. Remember the New Cash Accounting Provisions